Mouad-Sidqi/UnityWorkshop/README.md

           Start function is called only once; that's when the game starts.
           Update function is called ~60 times every second(depending on the hardware).

+Click on "Player" gameObject that's present in the Hierarchy(top left menu).
+You can now see the "Components" of Player in Inspector(top right menu).

+Some Components are already present, like Transform, Sprite Renderer, etc...

+          Add the script to Player by draging and droping it into the Inspector.

 ############################################################################################
 Create 2 variables: